Your ultimate guide to virtual school fundraisers

 Some areas are delaying bringing children back to school.
 Waiting to see what happens, they’re starting off by incorporating distance learning.
 There’s talk about the government withholding federal funds if schools don’t open up.
 Regardless, schools are going to need money to cover essentials not already covered.

 The traditional ways they’ve raised money in the past are being questioned.
-Historically effective, many schools are uncertain about face to face selling.
+Historically effective, many groups are uncertain about face to face selling.
 This leads some to consider ways around this.
-What about online fundraisers?
+What about online fundraising ideas for schools?

-On the surface this option appears intriguing.
+On the surface selling online is intriguing.
 Raise money without person to person contact.
 This option should solve the problem and get schools over the hurdle.

 Technology continues to propel us forward.
 Everyone’s looking for new and better ways to do things.
 Most understand that as fundraising evolves, more sophisticated methods are inevitable.
 Covid 19 has caused companies to invest millions on digital solutions.
 Those in the school fundraising industry know they need to keep pace with society.
 The pandemic has created a greater ‘sense of urgency’ to step up their game.